noorwachid/gularen/spec.md

 # Footnote
 Footnote description automatically injected in the correct page.

+In html footnote should be included before page break or heading.

 ```gr
 Here's a simple footnote,^(This is the first footnote.) and here's a another one.^(Very important part)
 ```